 Red Light runner cases can be some of the hardest traffic cases to prove with police officers least likely to issue violations for them too as both parties will believe they had right of way.
 Due to the speed at which lights change, red-light runners rarely admit the lights had changed, and without separate witnesses who saw the traffic lights, where is the evidence?

 A violation of a stop sign or a red light in Arizona carries a number of penalties, including a fine of approximately $250 and 2 points to your license.
-Similarly, a red light camera ticket carries a fine of approximately $165 and will also add 2 points to your license.

 There are a number of reasons behind why people run red lights but some of the more common reasons include speed, lack of attention, and distractions such as talking on the cell phone.
 Most drivers admit they believed they were going to be late for work and there would be no consequences to running a red light but this is a strategy that has terrible consequences.

 Red light accidents tend to have greater injuries for the victims such as traumatic brain injury, which has life-changing implications.

 Yes, as a result of having higher than average red-light runners, Arizona has installed photo enforcement cameras at many intersections which have been found to reduce the number of drivers running red lights.
 Cities across the state have even reported fewer auto accidents as a result, however, the cameras are unpopular and are considered just revenue generators for cities.